ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 <br>"*" = when a path is available.
 Balls are not allowed to move outside the path, the take the next available turn.
 This can be overridden by another key press, balls only store one turn direction at a time.

 Mouse buttons:
-<br>Left mouse - Pops the stack.
+<br>Left mouse - Pops the stack/ Dequeues the queue.
-<br>Right mouse - Dequeues the queue.
+<br>Right mouse - Peek at the stack/ Fronts the queue.

 Other:
 <br>Esc - Exits the level without saving.